 - Comprehensive medical evaluation and treatment

-- Clinic visits focused on education and individualized care with the goal of helping you effectively manage your child’s disease
+- Clinic visits focused on education and individualized care to help you effectively manage your child’s disease

 - Evaluation of bleeding episodes, which includes:

-- giving medical orders to home care nurses who can infuse the patient at home
+- giving medical orders to home care nurses who can infuse your child at home

 - identifying and determining when a clinic visit is necessary

 - identifying and determining when an emergency room visit or admission is required

 - addressing home infusion questions